 Only Accepted and Waitlisted students will be asked to submit their official transcripts to BAA’s Admissions Office to complete their Admissions Process.
 Transcripts allow our staff to place students in appropriate classes, however they are not considered in the admissions decision.

-Visual Arts Supplemental Admissions Form
+CTE Supplemental Admissions Form

-Appeals Process for Visual Arts
+Appeals Process for Visual Arts & Design

 Students who are not Accepted or Waitlisted and would like an appeal must make an appointment with the Artistic Dean through the main office at (617) 635-6470.